tmtsoftware/si-detector-rest-server/README.md

-# Play REST API for Galil HCD
+# Play REST API for SI Detector HCD

 This is an example project based on [Making a REST API in Play](http://developer.lightbend.com/guides/play-rest-api/index.html) that shows how you could make a REST API for the Galil prototype HCD using the Play Framework.

-This project depends on `galil-prototype` and `csw-prod`.
+This project depends on `si-detector` and `csw`.
 Be sure to run `sbt publishLocal stage` in those projects first.

 ### Running